 - One backup per month, taken as soon after the first of the month as possible, is kept for three months.

-In the very unlikely event of a total data center loss or the loss of multiple disk systems, Acquia Cloud uses these backups to restore your sites to another location.
-Acquia Cloud does not provide customer access to these backups and will not use these snapshots to restore sites due to data loss or deletion by customers.
+In the very unlikely event of a total data center loss or the loss of multiple disk systems, Acquia Cloud uses these backups to restore your websites to another location.
+Acquia Cloud does not provide customer access to these backups and will not use these snapshots to restore websites due to data loss or deletion by customers.

 Creating a manual database backup